mlundine/Image_Correction_App/README.md

 The repo here will work with Windows, but it can be made to work with Macs by first downloading ffmpeg from: https://ffmpeg.zeranoe.com/builds/

 You would want the top version, macOS 64-bit, static.
 Replace the ffmpeg folder residing in /Image_Correction_App/dist with this folder.
-Make sure it is named ffmpeg, without all of the extra characters it puts in the name when downloaded.
+Make sure it is unzipped and named ffmpeg, without all of the extra characters it puts in the name when downloaded.

 **How-To-Use Continued**